 results = reg.fit()

-# regressing hsGPA on ACT for calculation of R2 & VIF:
+# Regress hsGPA on ACT to calculate R-squared for VIF of hsGPA:

 reg_hsGPA = smf.ols(formula="hsGPA ~ ACT", data=gpa1)